 Located on Italy’s Amalfi Coast and only a short distance from Naples, Sorrento is one of Italy’s most beautiful towns.
 Flights to Sorrento arrive via Naples and from there, the journey to Sorrento along the mountain roads of the coastline is filled with some of the most beautiful scenery.
 Sorrento is a picturesque town, with blooming gardens and plenty of outdoor cafes and restaurants.
 For the perfect moment, take a walk to Sorrento’s Museo Correale (the town’s famous museum) and watch the sunset from atop the hill.
 The city faces the west so the views are spectacular.

 Back to top

-Naples International Airport (NAP) is the closest airport, from which it is an easy drive down the coast to Sorrento.
+When taking a flight to Sorrento, you will need to fly to Naples International Airport (NAP), which is the airport closest to the town and an easy drive down the coast to Sorrento.